THE BOTTOM LINE

 Do your research and be patient : I know the time and effort that goes into planning a wedding.
 It's no picnic.
 The research process is time-consuming and can be frustrating.
 Reviewing vendor websites, sending emails, making initial and follow-up phone calls, scheduling and traveling to meet with vendors for appointments, it's a long process.
 This is when people make careless decisions because they just want the planning done, one less thing about the wedding to worry about.
 People roll the dice and hope for the best.
 Sometimes the gamble pays off, many times it doesn't.
 You can't gamble on the entertainment on one of the most important days of your life.
 Music is too big a risk to take.
 Take the time to do your research and book your vendors based on their professionalism, style and people skills, not because you're tired of planning and they have your date available.

 Unsure about a vendor?
 Ask for references.
-Ask to meet them in person.
+Ask to meet them in person or virtually.
 You can save yourself one or two year's worth of worrying with a 30 minute, informal meeting.
 Most people can tell immediately whether or not they would seriously consider hiring a DJ simply by their character.
 People skills are very important in this industry and this short process could save you from making a huge mistake as vendor websites can be very deceiving and the actual vendors themselves even worse.
 The vendors you hire are a reflection on you and I've met plenty of vendors who do not dress properly, spend a lot of time outside smoking cigarettes, can't put their phones down and some are more concerned about when the vendor meals will be served than doing their job.
 I've worked with some unprofessional, creepy people over the years and your vendors will be with you, your family and your closest friends for several hours on one of the most important days of your life.
 You should be 100% comfortable and confident the vendors you have chosen will conduct and carry themselves as professionals.